Kaputt4/hardening_server/README.md

 The workflow created in file [`dependabot-automerge.yml`](.github/workflows/dependabot-automerge.yml) approves and merges all Dependabot pull requests that push minor or patch updates of `ansible` or `ansible-lint` packages.

 However, __this is not recommended in production environments__ as it could introduce vulnerable dependencies automatically without any human check.
-It's done in this repository as it's intended to be used only in controlled development environments and checking the package name and author.
+It's done in this repository as it's intended to be used only in controlled development environments.
 Be careful with it if you fork or use this repository in any way.

+In order to try to minimize exposure as much as possible, the workflow scope has been restricted, checking the following topics:

+- The name of the updated packages:
+  - `ansible`
+  - `ansible-lint`
+- The author of the PR:
+  - `dependabot[bot]`
+- The branches of the PR:
+  - `dependabot/pip/ansible-lint-**`
+  - `dependabot/pip/ansible-**`
+  - `dependabot/github_actions/actions/checkout-**`
+  - `dependabot/github_actions/actions/setup-python-**`
+  - `dependabot/github_actions/ansible-community/ansible-lint-action-**`
+  - `dependabot/github_actions/dependabot/fetch-metadata-**`
+- The modified files:
+  - `.github/workflows/dependabot-automerge.yml`
+  - `.github/workflows/hardening.yml`
+  - `.github/workflows/lint.yml`
+  - `requirements.txt`

 ## :construction: TO DO list